Justin Rose happy to birdie last three holes in opening 68 in California

 Just got an update on @Fooch1993 - operation was completed successfully and he's doing great.
 Some recovery ahead but Fooch will be looking forward to getting back to #team🌹 stronger than ever!— Justin Rose (@JustinRose99) January 17, 2019

-"Starting out I felt like I could have been four, five or even six under through the first seven holes.
+"Starting out, I felt like I could have been four, five or even six under through the first seven holes.
 So I left a few out there early in my round and a couple silly mistakes here and there, didn't capitalise on some short birdie putts.
-But birdieing my last three to get it to 4-under kind of made me feel good about kind of getting something out of the round.
+But birdieing my last three to get it to four-under made me feel good about kind of getting something out of the round.

 As well as new equipment and clothing, Rose also has a substitute caddie on his bag this week as he has taken on Henrik Stenson's former bagman, Gareth Lord.